hathora/builder/docs/buildkit/tutorial_3d_platformer.md

 ## Common files

 It is a common practice when building games with Hathora BuildKit to create a `common` folder in the root of your project.
-This folder typically contains any and all files which are used within both the game's client and server code.
+This folder typically contains any and all files which are shared between both the game's client and server code.

 In this section we will do just that.